Physical Education (P.E.)

 “Intelligence and skill can only function at the peak of their capacity when the body is healthy and strong.”
 John F. Kennedy

 At Redby, Physical Education is taught in a way that develops the child's knowledge, skills and understanding.
 It involves the child in the continuous process of decision making, selecting and applying skills, performing, evaluating and refining their work.
 It contributes to the overall education of the child by encouraging and helping them to lead full and valuable lives through engaging in purposeful physical activity.
 The child will perform with increasing competence and confidence in a range of physical activities.
 Physical education is divided into six areas of activity based on identified core values: physical, cognitive, creative, social and personal using the REAL PE resources, website and assessment the child will be encouraged to develop the personal qualities of enthusiasm, commitment, fairness and a positive attitude towards a healthy lifestyle.
+Healthy lifestyles are encouraged at Redby, with children being encouraged to a mile daily on our playground tracks.

 PE taught at Redby is a curriculum that is ambitious and designed to give all pupils the knowledge and cultural capital they need to succeed in life this come through the use of the REAL PE learning platform “Jasmine” and the six areas of learning (cognitive, social, personal, physical, health and fitness and creative)